 Disclaimer: The following listing is not intended to be comprehensive, and the inclusion of any particular organization on this list does not imply endorsement by the National Institutes of Health or the Department of Health and Human Services.
 Our intent is to provide information about registry efforts at the national level and therefore have not included many local groups that can offer valuable assistance to individuals, their families within a limited geographic area.

 - Consoritum for the Longitudinal Evaluation of African-Americans with Early Rheumatoid Arthritis

 - Descriptive Epidemiology of Osteogenic Sarcoma via Population-Based Registries

-- DS-Connect: the NIH Down Syndrome Consortium Registry
+- DS-Connect™: The Down Syndrome Registry

 - eyeGENE®: The National Ophthalmic Disease Genotyping and Phenotyping Network